 In September 2022, the FASB issued ASU 2022-04, "Disclosure of Supplier Finance Program Obligations," which is intended to enhance the transparency surrounding the use of supplier finance programs.
 Supplier finance programs may also be referred to as reverse factoring, payables finance, or structured payables arrangements.
 The amendments require a buyer that uses supplier finance programs to make annual disclosures about the program's key terms, the balance sheet presentation of related amounts, the confirmed amount outstanding at the end of the period, and associated rollforward information.
-Only the amount outstanding at the end of the periods.
+Only the amount outstanding at the end of the period must be disclosed in interim periods.
 The Company adopted the new disclosures, other than the rollforward disclosure, as required at the beginning of fiscal 2024.
 The rollforward disclosure will be adopted as required at the beginning of fiscal 2025.

 The Company maintains agreements with third-party financial institutions who offer voluntary supply chain financing ("SCF") programs to its suppliers.
 The SCF programs enable suppliers to sell their receivables to third-party financial institutions and receive payments earlier than the negotiated commercial terms between the suppliers and the Company, which generally range from 90 to 120 days.
-Suppliers sell receivables to third-party financial institutions.
-The SCF programs remains obligated to make payments under the terms of the original commercial arrangement regardless of whether the supplier receivable is sold, and does not pledge any assets as security or provide other forms of guarantees for the committed payment to the third-party financial institutions.
+Suppliers sell receivables to third-party financial institutions on terms negotiated between the supplier and the respective third-party financial institution.
+The Company remains obligated to make payments under the terms of the original commercial arrangement regardless of whether the supplier receivable is sold, and does not pledge any assets as security or provide other forms of guarantees for the committed payment to the third-party financial institutions.